TTAG reader Cliff H writes . . .

-Far be it from me, a mere keyboard cammando, to disparage anything the venerable Jeff Cooper had to say, but my EDC is a striker-fired Ruger SR9c and my rifle is a Ruger SR-556.
-Personally I have never liked the 1911 pistol, although I understand its merits and the reasons so many other shooters do like it.
+Far be it from me, a mere keyboard commando, to disparage anything the venerable Col. Cooper had to say, but my EDC is a striker-fired Ruger SR9c and my rifle is a Ruger SR-556.
+I have never liked the 1911 pistol, although I understand its merits and the reasons so many other shooters like it.

 Colonel Cooper four basic rules are:

-5. Depending on your assessment of your target as to his intent and potential to cause death and destruction it may be necessary to disregard Rule #4 and take any shot offered in order to stop the continuing threat.
+5. Depending on your assessment of your target as to intent and potential to cause death and destruction, it may be necessary to disregard Rule #4 and take any shot offered in order to stop the threat.

 I am not an operator nor have I ever played one on TV.
 I am not a lawyer, either.
-This is just my considered opinion on this subject, so take it for what that is worth and make your own decisions as to its applicability in the real world.
+This is just my considered opinion on this subject, so take it for what that’s worth and make your own decisions as to its applicability in the real world.

-In any active shooter situation the most important consideration is to STOP THE THREAT!
+In any active shooter situation the most important consideration is to to stop the threat.

 You may get shot.
 That would suck, but…how much more would it suck to do nothing even though you had the ability to take some action and then go home and see the body count reported on the news?
-And how many people may make good their escape while the Active Shooter turns his attention to dealing with the threat you pose as opposed to the massacre of innocents?
+And how many bystanders around you may make good their escape while the active shooter turns his attention to dealing with the threat you pose as opposed to shooting innocents?

 The above scenario assumes, of course, a lone shooter, or only one shooter in your general area.
-If there are multiple shooters, do the best you can and then feel free to get the hell out of Dodge!
+If there are multiple shooters, do the best you can and feel free to get the hell out of Dodge.

 Here are five things to consider in an active shooter scenario: